 - Reducing latency

-Let’s now compare the two solutions of live streaming.
+Let’s now compare the different live streaming protocols.

 CMAF vs WebRTC